-The objective of the course is to facilitate your development as young scholars, and to inspire your curiosity regarding the broad subfield of medical anthropology.
+The objective of the course is to facilitate your development as young scholars, and to inspire your curiosity regarding the discipline of anthropology and its vast breadth of theory.
 Most essentially, I want you to learn how to think critically about the material we will be covering in the classroom.
 My hope is that you will feel comfortable exercising yourselves intellectually; this is a classroom in which you will be able to challenge and play with the ideas presented, in a thoughtful, critical, and respectful manner.